css-materials/course-site/content/setup/git/git-configure/index.md

 * This page is derived in part from ["UBC STAT 545A and 547M"](http://stat545.com), licensed under the [CC BY-NC 3.0 Creative Commons License](https://creativecommons.org/licenses/by-nc/3.0/).

+* This page has been developed starting from Benjamin Soltoff’s “Computing for the Social Sciences” course materials, licensed under the CC BY-NC 4.0 Creative Commons License.
 * [*Happy Git and GitHub for the useR*](https://happygitwithr.com/)